ncnynl/MIT_BWSI_Project/meetups/README.md

 ## Usage
 - Download Geopy and GoogleMaps using pip install
-- In the Alexa Developer's Console, under interaction model, copy and paste the following.
+- In the Alexa Developer's Console, under interaction model, copy and paste the following:

 ##### Intent Schema
 ```